greatcan11/Interactive-Lab-Hub/Final Project/README.md

 > - Card-sized piece of cardboard
 > - Markers to decorate
 > ##### Setup
 > For the actual card, we used two pieces of cardboard, since only one piece of cardboard was not thick enough for the capacitive touch sensor to detect the card.
 On the top side of the card, a piece of capacitive fabric is adhered (this is the side that the player will “swipe” onto the capacitive touch sensor).
-This is shown below.
+This was also decorated with marker as the card in the game is decorated, as shown below.
 >
 > ![Card](./PXL_20210505_162508983.jpg)
 >